If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 It tastes a bit like honeyed whiskey, and it goes down more smoothly than you’d imagine.

-This tart and smoky cocktail got its name from a 1922 movie about a bullfighter, so that should tell you a little something about how well it’s weathered the test of time.
+This tart and smoky cocktail got its name from a 1922 movie about a bullfighter.
+That should tell you a little something about how well it’s weathered the test of time.

-It takes practically no time to whip up, and the ingredients list is short and simple: scotch, vermouth, cherry liqueur, freshly squeezed orange juice, and an orange peel garnish.
+It takes practically no time to whip up, and the recipe is short and simple.
+Just mix scotch, vermouth, cherry liqueur, and orange juice, and garnish with an orange twist.

-The thing about these simple ingredients, though, is that they all have robust, bold flavors that come through loudly, making this one seriously flavorful drink.
+The thing about these simple recipes, though, is that they all have robust, bold notes that come through loudly, making this one seriously flavorful drink.

-If your movie preferences are more Godfather, less bullfighter, then you may prefer this two-ingredient cocktail.
+If your movie preferences are more Godfather, and less bullfighter, then you may prefer this two-ingredient cocktail.

 With only scotch and amaretto in it, it’s sweet, smooth, and stronger than it looks.

-Mix it up in 2 minutes, stick a lemon peel down in the side, and sit back and look serious while drinking it.
+Mix it up in 2 minutes, strain it into a glass, stick a lemon peel down on the side, and sit back and look serious while drinking it.

 (This cocktail is a whole vibe!)